apache/accumulo-website/_docs-2/troubleshooting/tools.md

 ## RemoveEntriesForMissingFiles

-If your Hadoop cluster has a lost a file due to a NameNode failure, you can remove the the file reference using `RemoveEntriesForMissingFiles`.
+If your Hadoop cluster has a lost a file due to a NameNode failure, you can remove the file reference using `RemoveEntriesForMissingFiles`.
 It will check every file reference and ensure that the file exists in HDFS.
 Optionally, it will remove the reference: